-Finally, the catch-up clause is a legal provision meant to compensate the General partner based on an investment’s total return, not just the return in excess of the pre-established hurdle.
+Finally, the private equity catch-up clause is a legal provision meant to compensate the General Partner (GP) based on an investment’s total return, not just the return in excess of the pre-established hurdle.

 To illustrate this concept, assume that the Limited Partners are entitled to a 10% preferred return and the General Partner is entitled to a 15% performance fee, with a catch-up provision.
 Here’s how property income/profits would be allocated: